DAIMoNDLab/tud-sumo/README.md

   </a>
 </p>

-Python SUMO wrapper, using traci, written for the DAIMoND Lab at TU Delft by Callum Evans.
+A research-oriented wrapper for SUMO<sup>[1]</sup> in python, developed for the DAIMoND lab at the Technische Universiteit Delft (TUD), the Netherlands.
 The full documentation & examples can be found at [tud-sumo.github.io/docs/](https://tud-sumo.github.io/docs/).
 Example code can be found at [github.com/DAIMoNDLab/tud-sumo-examples](https://github.com/DAIMoNDLab/tud-sumo-examples).<br><br>

 ![logos](https://github.com/DAIMoNDLab/tud-sumo/raw/main/img/logos.png?raw=true)